Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Networking of NSINs

 However, the important issue of secure handoff was not investigated in the above studies.
 Some recent studies discussed the secure access authentication issue in the handoff process \cite{DBLP:conf/pimrc/DingZL20,DBLP:journals/wc/YaoGWXX20,DBLP:conf/icc/LaiC21, DBLP:conf/pst/HeLNY21}.
 Ensuring fast and secure handover is crucial for maintaining seamless coverage of NSIN over a wide area.
 The work in \cite{DBLP:conf/pimrc/DingZL20} investigated the optimization of the handoff latency with a given security requirement in an NSIN-integrated network.
 A new handoff approach that utilizes pre-authentication and security context transfer was suggested.
 The proposed scheme distinguishes between two types of handoffs: intra-domain and cross-domain.
 In the case of intra-domain handoff, the user only needs to initiate an application to the controller.
 However, for cross-domain handoff, the user must initiate an application to the management center, which involves saving all relevant information related to the NSIN-integrated network.
 To reduce the handoff latency while ensuring security, some temporary proxy certificates were transferred in advance.
 Meanwhile, to overcome the shortcomings of large handoff latency because of security requirements, the operations of platform trajectory prediction and pre-authentication were proactively performed based on periodically updated network status information.
-The authors in \cite{DBLP:journals/wc/YaoGWXX20} also developed a secure and lightweight access authentication scheme for handoff management in an NSIN-integrated network.
+The authors in \cite{DBLP:journals/wc/YaoGWXX20} developed a secure and lightweight access authentication scheme for handoff management in NSINs and space networks.
 To minimize authentication delay and signaling overhead during the handoff process, the access authentication scheme for re-authentication message transmission adopted a multicast communication mode.
-The authentication process consisted of three phases: initialization, registration, and multicast authentication.
-In the initialization phase, to reduce the handoff latency, the handoff sequence was assigned in advance according to the proxy authentication center (PAC) coverage area.
-In the registration phase, to reduce the handoff latency caused by the configuration of link local addresses between users and PACs, different PACs would maintain the same link local unicast address.
-During the authentication phase, a multicast authentication method was employed to minimize the number of unnecessary access authentication messages.
+Nevertheless, the security of a private key generator in the event of the failure of a single network node was not investigated. {To tackle this issue, blockchain techniques can be explored.
+As a distributed architecture, blockchain ensures the credibility of data and prevents tampering.
+However, the process of achieving consensus requires exchanging transaction data and authentication messages, which consumes a significant amount of network bandwidth and computing resources.
+An available scheme is to design a joint $\mu$Tesla and blockchain authentication protocol. $\mu$Tesla is leveraged to achieve lightweight authentication, and blockchain is utilized to manage the authentication \cite{Garcia2023TeslaBasedAF}. }